Use Reaction Graphs to Optimize Ad Performance

 The winning spot was Frank Underwood’s ad, a fictional character from the television series, House of Cards.
 The reaction graph is overwhelmingly positive.
 There were high spikes in the positive direction from the imagery of American landscapes, children, and patriotism, and especially the Character of Frank Underwood himself.
 Here we can see how all three spots compare against each other.

 This process can be replicated for virtually any ad campaign.
 Wondering how you can incorporate reaction graphs into your ad testing game plan?
 Spot Trender can help you make positive changes to your brand’s ads.
-Spot Trender is a full-service ad testing company – we help our clients test their concepts/storyboards all the way to post-produced spots.
+Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.